FastCGI

 spawn_fcgi_app

 location.
-On FreeBSD, start both services with:
+On FreeBSD, start both services by running:

 # service spawn-fcgi start